SEKOIA-IO/documentation/docs/getting_started/manage_users.md

 This user will have this role applied in all other managed communities.

 2) Then the admin adds the role `IC_writer` to this user in a specific managed community.
-IThey will have the role `IC_writer` in this specific managed community in addition to the role `IC_writer` set in the main MSSP community.
+The user will have the role `IC_writer` in this specific managed community in addition to the role `IC_writer` set in the main MSSP community.

 To learn more about how to invite users to MSSP communities, please refer to [this documentation](https://docs.sekoia.io/getting_started/invite_users/#in-an-mssp-community).